-So, What Happened Next with the Facebook ban?
+So, What Happened Next With The Facebook Ban?

-Yesterday morning I received a notification from Facebook to confirm myself and the ban was released.
+Back in 2020 I received a notification from Facebook to confirm myself and the ban was released.
 Throughout the ban, my scheduled posts from Agorapulse did go out.

-So, I must say: be sure to have a scheduling tool for your Facebook page management!
+So, I must say: Be sure to have a scheduling tool for your Facebook page management.

 Please leave a comment below so we can discuss it. ⬇⬇⬇

-If you need help getting your Facebook account back check out Mari Smith’s FB hack post!
+If you need help getting your Facebook account back check out Mari Smith’s FB hack post.
 It’s filled with some tips to get your Facebook account back to manage your pages and more.